-Enacted in 2018, the GDPR includes several pillars to help protect consumers.
+Enacted in 2018, the GDPR comprises several key pillars designed to protect consumers.
 Although these data privacy regulations are specifically for EU citizens, they apply to any business that interacts with consumers in the EU.
-For companies in the U.S. and other places around the world that do business in Europe, the GDPR is still important.
+For companies in the U.S. and other parts of the world that conduct business in Europe, the GDPR European privacy laws remain essential.

 What are my GDPR rights?